richardatval/www.yesproject.org/_posts/2017-05-17-farzana-felt-supported-throughout-her-journey-to-employment.md

 > “BYCS helped me to undertake one to one job search.
 I found the advert for my job and the YES Project Advisor encouraged me to consider and apply for this role.
 I was given practical interview technique sessions to help me improve my skills.
 I felt reassured that someone was there for me throughout my journey to employment. “

-Farzana now works as a Health Trainer at Packwood Healthcare Ltd
+Farzana now works as a Health Trainer.

 ### About BYCS